Banco Bilbao Vizcaya Argentaria (NYSE:BBVA) Sees Unusually-High Trading Volume

-Shares of Banco Bilbao Vizcaya Argentaria, S.A.
-(NYSE:BBVA – Get Rating) saw strong trading volume on Wednesday .
-525,783 shares changed hands during mid-day trading, a decline of 82% from the previous session’s volume of 2,847,248 shares.The stock last traded at $5.54 and had previously closed at $5.16.
+Banco Bilbao Vizcaya Argentaria, S.A.
+(NYSE:BBVA – Get Rating) shares saw unusually-strong trading volume on Wednesday .
+Approximately 431,179 shares changed hands during mid-day trading, a decline of 86% from the previous session’s volume of 2,991,926 shares.The stock last traded at $5.87 and had previously closed at $5.65.

-The company also recently declared a semi-annual dividend, which will be paid on Monday, April 25th.
+The business also recently disclosed a semi-annual dividend, which will be paid on Monday, April 25th.
 Shareholders of record on Thursday, April 7th will be issued a dividend of $0.2611 per share.
 This represents a yield of 4.4%.
-The ex-dividend date of this dividend is Wednesday, April 6th.
-This is a boost from Banco Bilbao Vizcaya Argentaria’s previous semi-annual dividend of $0.09.
-Banco Bilbao Vizcaya Argentaria’s dividend payout ratio (DPR) is currently 8.86%.
+This is an increase from Banco Bilbao Vizcaya Argentaria’s previous semi-annual dividend of $0.09.
+The ex-dividend date is Wednesday, April 6th.
+Banco Bilbao Vizcaya Argentaria’s dividend payout ratio (DPR) is presently 8.86%.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Crossmark Global Holdings Inc. grew its holdings in Banco Bilbao Vizcaya Argentaria by 7.5% during the 4th quarter.
-Crossmark Global Holdings Inc. now owns 416,079 shares of the bank’s stock valued at $2,442,000 after buying an additional 29,136 shares in the last quarter.
-Marshall Wace LLP purchased a new position in shares of Banco Bilbao Vizcaya Argentaria in the 2nd quarter worth approximately $88,000.
-Parametric Portfolio Associates LLC boosted its holdings in shares of Banco Bilbao Vizcaya Argentaria by 4.8% in the 2nd quarter.
-Parametric Portfolio Associates LLC now owns 9,039,854 shares of the bank’s stock worth $56,137,000 after purchasing an additional 417,948 shares during the period.
-Balyasny Asset Management LLC boosted its holdings in shares of Banco Bilbao Vizcaya Argentaria by 2,311.6% in the 2nd quarter.
-Balyasny Asset Management LLC now owns 525,530 shares of the bank’s stock worth $3,264,000 after purchasing an additional 503,738 shares during the period.
-Finally, BOKF NA purchased a new position in shares of Banco Bilbao Vizcaya Argentaria in the 3rd quarter worth approximately $290,000.
-Institutional investors and hedge funds own 9.59% of the company’s stock.
+Several large investors have recently bought and sold shares of BBVA.
+Bank of Montreal Can lifted its stake in shares of Banco Bilbao Vizcaya Argentaria by 675.8% in the fourth quarter.
+Bank of Montreal Can now owns 2,542,328 shares of the bank’s stock worth $17,619,000 after buying an additional 2,214,620 shares in the last quarter.
+Fisher Asset Management LLC lifted its stake in shares of Banco Bilbao Vizcaya Argentaria by 4.8% in the third quarter.
+Fisher Asset Management LLC now owns 44,544,651 shares of the bank’s stock worth $293,549,000 after buying an additional 2,051,178 shares in the last quarter.
+Arrowstreet Capital Limited Partnership purchased a new position in shares of Banco Bilbao Vizcaya Argentaria in the third quarter worth about $9,370,000.
+Barclays PLC increased its position in Banco Bilbao Vizcaya Argentaria by 843.6% during the fourth quarter.
+Barclays PLC now owns 1,084,754 shares of the bank’s stock worth $6,368,000 after purchasing an additional 969,798 shares during the last quarter.
+Finally, JPMorgan Chase & Co. increased its position in Banco Bilbao Vizcaya Argentaria by 5,158.2% during the fourth quarter.
+JPMorgan Chase & Co. now owns 687,612 shares of the bank’s stock worth $4,037,000 after purchasing an additional 674,535 shares during the last quarter.
+9.59% of the stock is currently owned by hedge funds and other institutional investors.

 Banco Bilbao Vizcaya Argentaria SA engages in the traditional banking businesses of retail banking, asset management, private banking, and wholesale banking.
 It operates through the following segments: Spain, the United States, Mexico, Turkey, South America, and Rest of Eurasia.
 The Spain segment includes mainly the banking and insurance business that the group carries out in Spain.